A glimpse into Thurston's work: Abstract

 \section{Abstract}

-We present an overview of some significant results of Thurston and their impact on mathematics. \\ The final version of this paper will appear as Chapter 1 of the book \emph{In the tradition of Thurston: Geometry and topology}, edited by K. Ohshika and A. Papadopoulos (Springer, 2020).
+We present an overview of some significant results of Thurston and their impact on mathematics.
+The final version of this article will appear as Chapter 1 of the book \emph{In the tradition of Thurston: Geometry and topology}, ed.
+K. Ohshika and A. Papadopoulos, Springer Verlag, 2020.

 {\bf Keywords} foliation, contact structure, symplectic structure, conformal geometry, holomorphic motion, Kleinian groups, circle packing, automatic groups, tiling, mapping class groups, Teichm\"uller space, fashion design, linkage, Anti-de Sitter geometry, higher Teichm\"uller theory, Grothendieck--Thurston theory, asymmetric metric, Schwarzian derivative, computer science, Ehrenpreis conjecture, transitional geometry, 3-manifolds, geometric structures, (G,X)-structures, Dehn surgery, hyperbolic geometry, Thurston norm, Smith conjecture, Cannon--Thurston map, discrete conformal geometry, discrete Riemann mapping theorem.